CBT in Wolverhampton, West Midlands

 - Unhelpful behaviours (e.g. avoidance or alcohol use)

-- Thinking distortions (like catastrophising or always looking at the worst part of
+- Thinking distortions (like catastrophising or always looking at the worst part of an experience)

 - Negative emotional states (like hopelessness, shame or guilt)